haiwera-silk-cd/magento-devdocs/guides/v2.0/cloud/project/project-conf-files_magento-app.md

 `name` can consist only of lower case alphanumeric characters; that is, `a`&ndash;`z` and `0`&ndash;`9`. `name` is used in the [`routes.yaml`]({{ page.baseurl }}/cloud/project/project-conf-files_routes.html) to define the HTTP upstream (by default, `php:php`).

-For example, if the value of `name` is `app`, you must use `app:php` in the upstream field.
+例如， if the value of `name` is `app`, you must use `app:php` in the upstream field.
 You can also use this name in multi-application relationships.

 <div class="bs-callout bs-callout-info" id="info" markdown="1">
 If you change the name you should think about updating your other configuration files (`routes.yaml` or the different `.magento.app.yaml`, you will have in a multi-application project.
 Changing the name has no effect on your different services (such as databases)